SlyF0Xx/LestaTestCase/README.md

-# LestaTestCase
-Simple aircraft movement model.
+# Simple aircraft movement model.

 # Movement behaviour
 In the nutshell I assume, that aircraft always have an acceleration.
 In other case it will fall down.